SanderMertens/bake/README.md

 ```

 A difference that jumps out from the examples is that the bake configuration is agnostic to its environment.
 It knows where to find project `bar`, whereas in CMake this needs to be explicitly specified.

+### How does bake compare to premake?
+Premake is a lot like CMake, but with a Lua-based project configuration that's slightly less verbose.
+Premake also generates build configurations, and requires additional tools to actually build your code.

+### How does bake compare to Bazel?
+Out of all build systems, bake and bazel come closest in the way they approach building code.
+The biggest differences are:

+- Bake is a much, much smaller project
+- Bake is less controlling when it comes to your environment.
+If you want absolute control over which version of Python, make, gcc etc. you're using while building, Bazel can do a better job.
+- Bake only builds C/C++ code.
+- Bazel project identifiers are relative to a workspace.
+Bake project identifiers are universal.
+- Bazel has a custom language for project congiguration

 ### Can I link with non-bake libraries?
 Yes.
 This example shows how to link with `libm`: